-- 1. Employee training is mainly the responsibility of social partners.
+- Employee training is mainly the responsibility of social partners.
 When organising employee training, national social partners need to take into account the realities of the labour markets and the needs of workers, including changes of tasks and jobs, innovation, mobility and transitions into and between jobs. - 2.
 Fostering a lifelong learning culture in workplaces is essential to help workers to develop in their career and to improve their employment opportunities.
-Improving the number of adults participating in training at all skills levels is essential in line with the 1st principle of the European Pillar of Social Rights on the right to training and lifelong learning1 and to foster their employability, to get a higher skilled workforce adapted to rapidly evolving labour market needs, and to increase productivity and innovation. - 3.
-Being aware of the European Commission's intention to propose a Council recommendation on individual learning accounts (ILAs), the European social partners reiterate that a one-sizefits all approach is not appropriate.
+Improving the number of adults participating in training at all skills levels is essential in line with the 1st principle of the European Pillar of Social Rights on the right to training and lifelong learning and to foster their employability, to get a higher skilled workforce adapted to rapidly evolving labour market needs, and to increase productivity and innovation. - 3.
+Being aware of the European Commission's intention to propose a Council recommendation on individual learning accounts (ILAs), the European social partners reiterate that a one-size-fits all approach is not appropriate.
 There are many tools used, for example, paid educational training leaves (by law or through collective agreements), personal training accounts or training funds (cross-industry or sectoral), vouchers, etc, which all have specific objectives and target groups.
 A key challenge is to make these tools inter-operable.
 The success and inter-relation of the different tools depends on the country-specific institutional framework.
 However, an important pre-condition for the tools to succeed is that their existence and their functioning is well communicated to all potential users and be governed together with the social partners. - 4.
 Innovation, that has a market and positive societal impact, will be even more crucial in the years ahead for a socially just and competitive Europe in the face of ambitious environmental targets, digitisation, health risks and demographic ageing.
 Therefore, it is important to strengthen and enhance social dialogue and further cooperation between Member States, social partners, enterprises and education and training institutions to ensure quality jobs, address unresolved skills mismatches and reduce skills shortages, which are damaging Europe's innovation capacity.
-In order to ensure that every worker is ready and equipped for the green and digital transitions, it is essential to help them to access the validation of nonformal and informal learning and provide them with training on the new skills that are needed, based on recognising and certifying their existing skills gained during previous trainings and work experiences.
+In order to ensure that every worker is ready and equipped for the green and digital transitions, it is essential to help them to access the validation of non-formal and informal learning and provide them with training on the new skills that are needed, based on recognising and certifying their existing skills gained during previous trainings and work experiences.
 This will also be important for Europe's innovation potential.
-Therefore, enhancing access to training to improve the level and relevance of qualifications is essential.
+Therefore, enhancing access to training to improve the level and relevance of qualifications is essential. - 5.
+Supporting more upskilling and reskilling of workers will require quality and effective apprenticeships and traineeships which can help with students' integration in the labour market.
+In order to foster innovation as both a top-down and bottom-up process in every aspect of work, it should include workers in all sectors and sizes of companies.
+Therefore, workers' training is important to improve their contribution to incremental and breakthrough innovation.
+It is important to strengthen collaboration between the relevant actors involved in education, training, research, innovation and labour markets.
+This will help to increase enterprises' capacity to innovate, bring new products to market and ultimately boost an innovation culture.

-1 Everyone has the right to quality and inclusive education, training and life-long learning in order to maintain and acquire skills that enable them to participate fully in society and manage successfully transitions in the labour market.
+Everyone has the right to quality and inclusive education, training and life-long learning in order to maintain and acquire skills that enable them to participate fully in society and manage successfully transitions in the labour market.